Skip to content

 Once again, using a virtual environment is recommended.

-You have two choices, the first approach uses poetry export to export the entire virtual environment so you can copy and run it on the target system; the second one uses poetry bundle to export a requirements.txt file.
+You have two choices, the first approach uses poetry bundle to export the entire virtual environment so you can copy and run it on the target system; the second one uses poetry export to export a requirements.txt file.

 Using poetry bundle

-This is quite straightforward but it assumes your target system is relatively similar (same distribution, architecture, libaries).
+This is quite straightforward, but it assumes your target system is relatively similar (same distribution, architecture, libraries).

 poetry self add poetry-plugin-bundle